google/googletest/docs/faq.md

 (otherwise we make the implementation of googletest harder to maintain and more error-prone than necessary).

-The `EXPECT_EQ()` macro takes the *expected* value as its first argument and the *actual* value as the second.
-It's reasonable that someone wants to write `EXPECT_EQ(NULL, some_expression)`, and this indeed was requested several times.
+Historically, the `EXPECT_EQ()` macro took the *expected* value as its first argument and the *actual* value as the second, though this argument order is now discouraged.
+It was reasonable that someone wanted to write `EXPECT_EQ(NULL, some_expression)`, and this indeed was requested several times.
 Therefore we implemented it.

-The need for `EXPECT_NE(NULL, ptr)` isn't nearly as strong.
+The need for `EXPECT_NE(NULL, ptr)` wasn't nearly as strong.
 When the assertion fails, you already know that `ptr` must be `NULL`, so it doesn't add any information to print `ptr` in this case.
 That means `EXPECT_TRUE(ptr != NULL)` works just as well.

-If we were to support `EXPECT_NE(NULL, ptr)`, for consistency we'll have to support `EXPECT_NE(ptr, NULL)` as well, as unlike `EXPECT_EQ`, we don't have a convention on the order of the two arguments for `EXPECT_NE`.
+If we were to support `EXPECT_NE(NULL, ptr)`, for consistency we'd have to support `EXPECT_NE(ptr, NULL)` as well.
 This means using the template meta programming tricks twice in the implementation, making it even harder to understand and maintain.
 We believe the benefit doesn't justify the cost.

 Finally, with the growth of the gMock matcher library, we are encouraging people to use the unified `EXPECT_THAT(value, matcher)` syntax more often in tests.
 One